74. Don't try to change people ... it doesn't work!

 • Learn their point of view.
 How do they see the behavior?
 If they recognize it as problematic, then you can explore their ideas for addressing the issue and ask how you can support them in making changes.
 Imagine this kind of conversation in a performance review rather than simply identifying where performance is lacking.
 If the person doesn’t see the identified behavior as problematic, then:

 • Set expectations and/or boundaries.
 While you can’t force another person to change, you can clearly define the values and behavioral expectations of your workplace, school, college, or community.
-For example, “We expect _______ and we don’t tolerate _______.”
-In interpersonal relationships, we can set boundaries around a specific behavior or topic, such as, “I know you’re really frustrated with (situation they’ve been venting about), but you’ve been talking about it for a couple months now, and it doesn’t seem like things have changed.
-I don’t think I can help you with this.”
+For example, “We expect _______.”
+In interpersonal relationships, you can set boundaries around a specific behavior or topic, such as, “I really like knowing when people are planning to visit so I can make sure it’s a good time and I’m available.
+Can you please let me know when you’re planning to come by instead of just dropping in?

 • Separate the behavior and person.
 When you’re are having a conversation about behavior change, make sure your language conveys that it’s the behavior—not the person—that’s the problem.